oldu73/doc/docs/aws/01-csv-mail-to-db.md

 Configure a crawler to browse bucket which contain `csv` files to automatically discover data schema, create database and table.

+If a new email sends data to configured address in `WorkMail` section above, run same `Crawler` again to automatically create a new partition (email) in `Athena` table.

 ---

 ## Athena